cccwam/ift6759-project2-public/README.md

 ## Sbatch job example

-The the folder tools, there's a file called sbatch_template.sh.
+In the folder tools, there's a file called sbatch_template.sh.
 It is currently set up to run a training of our best model configuration.
 Simply run `sbatch sbatch_template.sh` to launch the training job.